microsoft/FluidFramework/.changeset/curious-mountain-whisper.md

 "@fluidframework/sequence": minor
 ---

+New APIs for interval querying by range

-Adds interval indexes to the public API which support querying intervals whose start/end-points fall in some specified range.
+SharedString now supports querying intervals whose start/end-points fall in a specified range.